Cancer Undergraduate Research Education Program (CUREP)

 CUREP

-In collaboration with researchers, physicians, public health professionals, students, and communities across the United States, many efforts are being leveraged to eliminate these disparities.
 Our innovative approach integrates academic study with life skills coaching, creating a comprehensive program to prepare young scientists for future challenges.

-Students will conduct independent research under the supervision of Principal Investigator mentors, graduate students, and postdocs in laboratories or research teams specializing in population science.
-Their research experiences will be complemented by training in ethics and various professional and career development activities, culminating in research presentations at the end of the summer.
+Their research experiences will be complemented by training in research ethics and various professional and career development activities, culminating in research presentations at the end of the summer.

-A distinguishing feature of CUREP is its year-long coaching component, encompassing study skills, academic writing, time management, self-efficacy, career planning, and wellness.
+A distinguishing feature of CUREP is its year-long coaching component, encompassing study skills, academic writing, time management, self-efficacy, career planning and wellness.
 This holistic approach enables participants to integrate academic and social/life skills effectively.